 Now when she had weaned him, she took him up with her, with three bulls, one ephah of flour, and a skin of wine, and brought him to the house of the Lord in Shiloh.
 And the child was young.
 Then they slaughtered a bull, and brought the child to Eli.
 And she said, "O my lord!
 As your soul lives, my lord, I am the woman who stood by you here, praying to the Lord.
 For this child I prayed, and the Lord has granted me my petition which I asked of Him.
 Therefore I also have lent him to the Lord; as long as he lives he shall be lent to the Lord."
 So they worshiped the Lord there.

 a.
-She took him up with her: How difficult this must have been!
-Not only hard for Hannah, but hard for Elkanah also.
-Their willingness to fulfill the vow, even at great personal cost, is evidence of godliness in both Elkanah and Hannah.
+She took him up with her: This was hard for Hannah and Elkanah.
+Their willingness to fulfill the vow even at great personal cost is evidence of godliness in Elkanah and Hannah.

 b.
-The fact that 1 Samuel 1:24 mentions three bulls brought to Shiloh, but 1 Samuel 1:25 mentions only one being sacrificed (with some of the meat available for a fellowship meal) emphasizes that one of the bulls was specifically made as a burnt offering for the cleansing and consecration of little Samuel.
+With three bulls: The fact that 1 Samuel 1:24 mentions three bulls brought to Shiloh but 1 Samuel 1:25 mentions only one being sacrificed (with some of the meat available for a fellowship meal) emphasizes that one of the bulls was specifically made as a burnt offering for the cleansing and consecration of little Samuel.

 c.
-Literally, I also have lent him to the Lord could be translated, “And I also made myself to ask him for the Lord.”
-The idea is not that Hannah “owns” the child and is “lending” him to the Lord.
-Instead, the idea is that the child is her “prayer,” or the fulfillment of her prayer to the Lord.
+I also have lent him to the Lord: This could be translated, "And I also made myself to present for the Lord."
+The idea is not that Hannah "owned" the child and "lent" him to the Lord.
+Instead, the idea is that the child is her "prayer," or the fulfillment of her prayer to the Lord.

 i.
 The name Samuel means "Name of God" but Hannah - as was common among the Hebrews - made a pun on the name by saying that she had "asked the Lord for him."
 Asked in Hebrew sounds like Samuel.

 d.
-So they worshipped the Lord there: Worship is a repeated characteristic of this family (1 Samuel 1:3, 19, 28).
-Even in difficult situations, they can worship the Lord.
-Praising God on the day you give your little son away may not be easy, but it is praise God is pleased with, even as we are to bring a sacrifice of praise to God (Hebrews 13:15).
+So they worshipped the Lord there: Worship is a repeated characteristic of this family (see also 1 Samuel 1:3, 19, 28).
+Even in difficult situations, they could worship the Lord.
+Praising God on the day you give your little son away may not be easy but it is praise God is pleased with, even as we are told to bring a sacrifice of praise to God (Hebrews 13:15).